vordimous/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ### Message routing for RPC request and response types

-Let's look at some of the common service definitions and how Zilla can route their messages.
+Let's look at some common service definitions and how Zilla can route their messages.

 #### Simple RPC